Module One: Live online, November 11 – 13, 2020

 • Complete a self-assessment to gauge your strengths and areas of development

-• Participate in group executive coaching sessions to develop your skill set
+• Participate in one-on-one executive coaching sessions to develop your plan

 • Develop a board resume that emphasizes the skills most desired by board’s today